History of Real Sociedad in Timeline

 Real Sociedad

 Real Sociedad is a Spanish professional sports club founded in 1909 and based in San Sebastián, Basque Country.
-Known as Erreala or Reala in Basque, the club plays its home matches at the Anoeta Stadium.
-It is a well-known soccer team with a rich history in Spanish football.
+The club is commonly known as Real Sociedad and plays its home matches at the Anoeta Stadium.

 In 1904, the San Sebastián Recreation Club, the first football club in the city, was formed by students and workers returning from Britain.